goghfan/DDNet/README.md

 This is the code for the BIBM2023 paper Diffusing Coupling High-Frequency-Purifying Structure Feature Extraction for Brain Multimodal Registration.

+:fire: **Our paper is accepted by BIBM 2023 as regular paper** :fire:
 ## Abstract of The Paper

 The core of medical image registration is the alignment of corresponding structures.